nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 #### `RemoveAll_Contains` ⭐

 The baseline and best overall utility.
 A decent choice for all cases when compared to the other options. `RemoveAll_Contains` has very similar performance.
+Overall, `RemoveAll()` works very well when paired with a fast way to work out which ID to pick up.

 ```csharp
 public List<Customer> RemoveAll_Contains(List<int> ids, List<Customer> customers)